BMichaelJ/Microsoft-Azure-Exams-Tips/README.md

- -Manage Azure subscriptions and resources (15-20%) May include but not limited to: Assign administrator permissions; configure cost center quotas and tagging; configure Azure subscription policies at Azure subscription level
+# Manage Azure subscriptions and resources (15-20%)
+May include but not limited to: Assign administrator permissions; configure cost center quotas and tagging; configure Azure subscription policies at Azure subscription level

 ## Analyze resource utilization and consumption May include but not limited to: